-- 1. Port OpenAMP from PetaLinux to xilinx-2014.4 Linux.
-Test demo application functionality. - 2.
-Port OpenAMP demonstration application from Xilinx Zyng to Altera Cyclone V. - 3.
+- 1. Port the OpenAMP from PetaLinux to xilinx-2014.4 Linux.
+Test the demo application functionality. - 2.
+Port the OpenAMP demonstration application from Xilinx Zynq to Altera Cyclone V SoC FPGA. - 3.
 Port Linux-specific parts of the OpenAMP from xilinx-2014.4 Linux to linux-socfpga. - 4.
-Test OpenAMP on the Altera Cyclone V and solve problems. - 5.
-After the OpenAMP is ported, design custom demonstration application allowing measurement of communication throughput.
+Test OpenAMP on the Altera Cyclone V SoC FPGA.